psifertex/breaking_decompilers/index.md

  - Exports / Imports
  - Control Flow / Code Discovery

 Note: So let's look at some opportunities of what parsing, lifting, and optimizing look like in terms of attack surface to break decompilers.
+Someone actually asked me yesterday if this was more about breaking decompilation or disassembly, and it was a good question.
+We'll be focusing on both as you can tell from this list!

+Control Flow / Code Discovery could be considered partially a lifting problem, partially a parsing problem, so we'll list it in both places.

 ----

 ## Parsing